...

 Yet, when the infidelity does not hinder the parent’s caregiving or harm the child, it’s less likely to play a major role in the custody ruling.
 The focus is on the child’s welfare, and the court will always prioritize this over the parents’ marital misconduct.

-It should also be noted that the courts may consider alterations to custody arrangements if the adulterous behavior is perceived as harmful to the child or shows that the parent has prioritized the affair over the child’s welfare.
+The courts may also consider changing custody arrangements if they perceive the adulterous behavior as harmful to the child or if it shows that the parent prioritized the affair over the child’s welfare.
 This is why legal guidance from a divorce attorney can be instrumental in these situations, as they can help parents navigate these complexities and ensure that the child’s best interests are at the forefront.

 The Best Interests of the Child Standard